tasesmuemils/100DaysOfCode/README.md

 # day 9 07.11.2017
 I dont know why I didnt continue with this but I am back.
 I am reading Jon Duckett book about a month and its been great so far.
 So in temp_1 folder you can find my first tamplate which I created.
 Today Im reading HTML5 LAYOUT (thats why I didnt use those tags in my first tamplate).

+# day 10 08.11.2017
+I have finished HTML/CSS chapters from this awesome books.
+Still struggle around flow, clear and overflow, but I will get there.
+I will take my final notes and then I will try to recreate easy tamplate.
+But at first, I need to find one....